Lha Charitable Trust: Environmental awareness and aid initiatives

-Lha initiates environmental awareness activities, such as environmental clean-ups, garbage collection, installation of garbage bins, wildlife conservation.
-Lha also publishes posters, brochures and leaflets in three languages: English, Tibetan and Hindi in observation of world environmental days.
+Lha initiates environmental awareness activities, such as environmental clean-ups, rubbish collection, the installation of rubbish bins, and wildlife conservation.
+Lha also publishes posters, brochures and leaflets in three languages: English, Tibetan and Hindi in observation of World Environmental Days.
 Lha's volunteers have also helped with the education of students and the local community about the importance of environmental conservation.

 In an effort to raise awareness and educate the global Tibetan community on the importance of environmental issues and Tibet's fragile ecology, Lha created a Tibetan-language website.

 Clothing distribution

 Lha annually collects thousands of articles of clothing, shoes, and other items at its office on Temple Road—the majority of the collected items are donated by volunteers and visiting tourists.
 Lha has partnered with the local Rotary Club to facilitate clothing distribution campaigns and, each month, Lha donates 100 to 200 items of clothing to the Rotary Club.
 The Rotary Club helps with the distribution of clothing to the people who reside in the slums of lower Dharamsala.
 From Ahimsa House, Lha also coordinates additional campaigns throughout the year that assist the people living in McLeod Ganj.
-Since inception, this project has distributed over 25,000 articles of clothing to both the local Indian community and the Tibetan refugee community.
+Since its inception, the project has distributed over 25,000 articles of clothing to both the local Indian community and the Tibetan refugee community.